American AAdvantage Loyalty Point Rewards: Which Perks To Pick

 • 550,000 AAdvantage miles toward a Mastercard Priceless Experience (only for AAdvantage credit card members)

-I imagine the people reaching this threshold will be the single digits, if that.
+I imagine the people reaching this threshold is very low.
 The relative value of systemwide upgrades and the mileage rebate is better here compared to the tier at three million Loyalty Points.

 Select a mileage rebate with Loyalty Point Rewards